djlancelot/szelszalag/README.md

 Each element will have a .name, a .windDir and a .windSpeed attribute with the trimmed text from the idokep.hu website.

-The given id in the json file is the name of the weather station, the <id> in  http://www.idokep.hu/automata/<id> ( balatonkenese in http://www.idokep.hu/automata/balatonkenese ).
+The given id in the json file is the name of the weather station, the ID in  http://www.idokep.hu/automata/ID ( balatonkenese in http://www.idokep.hu/automata/balatonkenese ).
 Name can be any human readable name.